Ready to take the next step?

 The Master of Divinity/Master of Arts in Religion dual degree program will offer you a broad and rich context from which to do ministry.
-Your mastery of religious history, research skills and language proficiency will be enhanced, allowing you to reflect on life and the world within the framework of rigorous academic study from which to understand and interpret Scripture.

 The MDiv/MA in Religion degree is designed to enhance divinity students’ religious education and language abilities by permitting them to earn a second degree, the MA, instead of the usual MDiv concentration.